CrowdStrike/Cloud-Azure/adversary-intelligence/README.md

 ![image](./media/dataconnector_diagram.png)

 - The function checks if there is an existing "_marker" in the file share.
 Using the marker, it queries the CrowdStrike Intel endpoint `/intel/combined/indicators/v1` for indicators based on the indicators type provided in the configuration.
-If there is no marker present, this means that it's the first execution, at which point an date will be used to retrieve the indicators based on the update date.
-This date is derived by the look back days value provided in the configuration.
+If there is no marker present, this means that it's the first execution, at which point a date will be used to retrieve the indicators based on the updated date.
+This date is derived by the `LookBackDays` value provided in the configuration.
 - Once a batch of 100 indicators has been retrieved from the api, the function converts the indicators to STIX 2.1 format using the mapping below

 #### Crowdstrike IOC to STIX Mapping